agiessing/debiasedQR/README.md

 ## Examples

-Sampling from a simple high-dimensional sparse model.
+Below code illustrates the main functionalities of the R package.
+First, we draw samples from a simple high-dimensional sparse model.

 ```R
 library(MASS)